Back to Bataan: Production

 Back to Bataan was Wayne's first encounter during the filming with Americans with open Communist sympathies and beliefs.
 Barzman and director Edward Dmyrtyk were outspoken about their communist views.
 When Wayne heard that Barzman and Dmytryk were openly belittling the religion of the film's technical advisor, Colonel George S. Clarke (who had commanded the 57th Infantry Regiment of the Philippine Scouts during the Battle of Bataan and was roughly Wayne's real life counterpart), and mocking him with renditions of the Internationale, he confronted Dmytryk, asking him if he was a communist.
 Dmytryk replied that he was not, but if "the masses of the American people wanted communism, it would be good for our country".
 Though Dmyrtyk denied he was a communist, Wayne felt that he was by his use of the word "masses".
 By contrast, Barzman's wife Norma recalled Wayne being friendly with her husband, with Wayne hugging him and calling him a "goddammned communist", to which Barzman jokingly replied that Wayne was a "fascist".
 Wayne also developed a friendly relationship with Dmytryk, respecting his talents as a director.
 The actor was genuinely perplexed as to why Dmytryk, who was well-paid and enjoying the fruits of American democracy, would have such sympathy for communism, asking him, "Jeez Eddie, what's your beef with America?"

 During filming, Dmytryk and Barzman found out that Wayne had refused to use a stunt double.
 So they collaborated in writing scenes that they thought would force Wayne to insist on using a stunt double.
 Wayne was required in one scene to be lifted into the air by a leather harness, simulating being blown up by an explosion.
 In another, Wayne and Quinn had to enter an icy pond and remain underwater for a lengthy time, each breathing through a reed.
 Wayne did the stunts, but as he drank a bracing whiskey beforehand, he told Barzman, "You better be goddamn sure we don't find out this is something you dreamed up out of your little head as a parting gift".

 In her book The Star-Entangled Banner, author Sharon Delmendo views Back to Bataan as Wayne acting as a stand-in for General Douglas MacArthur.
 He has to face the wrath of his Filipino officers asking him "where are the American forces?"
 He is later ordered to leave the Philippines only to return, like MacArthur, when the invasion finally happens.

 Reception

 Rotten Tomatoes gives Back to Bataan a rating of 86% from 42 reviews.

+In popular culture

+The film is referred to by characters in Martin Scorsese's Mean Streets.